alanc98/cfs-rcc-demo/README.md

 # cfs-rcc-demo
-Demo for building and running cFS on a LEON based system using the RCC compiler cFS RCC LEON demo

 This repository contains code and instructions to build the RTEMS Kernel Image (RKI) and core Flight System (cFS) for the LEON3 and LEON4 using the RCC 1.3.1 toolchain and BSPs provided by Gaisler.